hendrtd/engr-1110/docs/term/202420-2024-spring/announcements/acm-kickoff.md

 comfort zone, take on new responsibilities, and do new things.
 This is a great way to increase self-confidence and self-awareness.

+To learn more and jump in online, join the AU ACM Discord at [https://discord.gg/jPNfTBuKX7](https://discord.gg/jPNfTBuKX7).